FireMarshmellow/Spotlight_Storage/README.md

 1. Clone the repo
 2. pip install -r requirements.txt
 3. If you already have a database, Move it to the main directory.
+And make sure it's backed up
 4. Run app.py Or .exe

 ## dependencies: